Tony Orlando: Acting career

 Orlando's first TV appearance was in 1976 on the series Chico and the Man as "Tomas Garcia".

-Orlando starred in the 1981 TV movie 300 Miles For Stephanie, playing a police officer who promises to walk over 300 miles to a sanctuary in order to obtain God's help to cure Stephanie, his gravely ill daughter.
+He starred in the 1981 TV movie 300 Miles For Stephanie, playing a police officer who promises to walk over 300 miles to a sanctuary in order to obtain God's help to cure Stephanie, his gravely ill daughter.
 Others in the cast included Edward James Olmos, Pepe Serna and Julie Carmen.

 In May 1981, Orlando appeared on Broadway in the title role of Barnum, replacing Jim Dale, who was on a three-week vacation.

 In 2003, Orlando had a recurring role in the children's animated series Oswald, in which he did the voice of "Sammy Starfish".

 Orlando appeared in an episode of MADtv doing a sketch involving a court case, where the defense sings to persuade the jury about their side.
 He sang for the prosecution, thereby persuading the judge to give the defense jail for life.
-In another television program, Orlando was featured in "Larry the Cable Guy's Star Studded Christmas Extravaganza".
+In another television program, Orlando was featured in Larry the Cable Guy's Star Studded Christmas Extravaganza.
 He appeared in That's My Boy as Steve Spirou, a Happy Madison production starring Adam Sandler in 2012.